 Revise 4th and 5th sentences as follows:

-EPMI may confirm a telephonic Transaction by forwarding to Counterparty a Confirmation Letter which shall be executed by Counterparty (with any objections noted thereon) and returned to EPMI within two (2) Business Days of Counterparty’s receipt of it or else be deemed correct as sent.
-Failure by EPMI….
+EPMI or Counterparty may confirm a telephonic Transaction by forwarding to the other Party a Confirmation Letter which shall be executed by Buyer (with any objections noted thereon) and returned to the other Party within a reasonable time after such Party’s receipt of it or else be deemed correct as sent.
+Failure by either or both Parties….

 Sect.
 2 – Rep and warranty that agreement constitutes a legally valid and binding agreement enforceable against the party making the rep….- need to delete this representation as it constitutes a legal opinion, not a representation/warranty.